JacobCote/EasyMD/README.md

 Ligand charges are calculated using openbabel's python api.
 Forces for ligands are calculated using the openff-2.2.0 forcefield.

+EasyMD uses the CUDA toolkit for GPU acceleration if available.
 ## Roadmap

 - [ ] Add an analysis tool for trajectory